SimonGeorgeNZ/Milestone_three/README.md

 # Credits #

 Firstly I would like to acknowledge the tutor support.
 Without the expertise and direction I recieved throughout this assessment I would have struggled a lot.
+Also to my friends and family who gave me the encouragement I needed to complete this assessment and test it for me.

 # Anti Plagiarism #